-The AI and Global Governance programme addresses the critical challenges posed by emerging technologies and their impact on global governance.
+The AI Governance programme addresses the critical challenges posed by emerging technologies and their impact on global governance.
 We provide valuable foresight, training, expert workshops and actionable policy recommendations to navigate the complex landscape of AI in the context of global governance and corporate strategy.

 Our priorities: